MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-work-with-model-relationships.md

 ### Download starter file

-1. Open the **Sales Analysis** starter file located here: `https://github.com/MicrosoftLearning/mslearn-fabric/raw/main/Allfiles/Labs/15/Starter/Sales%20Analysis%20-%20Work%20with%20model%20relationships.pbix` and save it to a location you will remember.
+1. Download the [Sales Analysis starter file](https://aka.ms/fabric-relationships-starter) from `https://aka.ms/fabric-relationships-starter` and save it on your local computer (in any folder).

 1. Navigate to the downloaded file and open it in Power BI Desktop.
     >Note : Ignore and close the warning asking to apply changes.